DevRubia/Aviation_portal/README.md

     -   Open `.env` and configure your database settings.
 For example, if using Psql.
         ```ini
         DB_CONNECTION=postgres
-        # DB_HOST, DB_PORT, etc. can be removed or ignored for sqlite
         ```

 4.  **Generate Application Key:**